ali223/programming-challenge.php/readme.md

 The property `"type"` is required and must have the value `"tasks"`.

 The property `"id"` is required.
-Also, <i></i>t must be the id of the task resource instance, which needs to be updated.
+Also, it must be the id of the task resource instance, which needs to be updated.
 The `"id"` property value must match with the id in the request url.

 All the attributes (`"title"` and `"completed"`) are optional.